Sickboy78/MMM-Homematic/README.md

 ## Installation
 1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/Sickboy78/MMM-Homematic`.
 A new folder will appear.
+2. Go into the new folder `cd MMM-Homematic`
+3. Execute `npm install`
-2. Add it to the modules array in the `config/config.js` (see next steps below)
+4. Add it to the modules array in the `config/config.js` (see next steps below)

 ## Using the module